-Register, 2023 EDUCATION AND EARLY DEV. reading specialist must (1) hold a teacher certificate issued under 4 AAC 12.305; (2) meet the requirements of AS 14.30.770(d)(2) and (d)(3); and (3) complete, within one year after the person's date of hire, three semester hours of indigenous language learning and three semester hours of culturally responsive education. (b) Reading specialists shall deliver support in a distance-delivery model except that reading specialist shall conduct at least one annual site visit. (c) In addition to the duties outlined in 14.30.770 a reading specialist shall (1) create specific improvement goals with measures of interim progress for each school; (2) purchase intervention materials to support the improvement goals; (3) review staff development plans in reading for effectiveness and provide feedback; and (4) help design the school's daily schedule for reading, modeled after a response to intervention or multi-tiered system of support. (d) Reading specialists shall provide progress reports to the department on a quarterly basis, including progress on specific improvement goals in (c)(1) above. (e) Beginning July 1, 2023 and ending June 30, 2024, the requirements of (a)(3) of this section shall be satisfied by completing three semester hours of multicultural education or crosscultural communications as provided in AS 14.20.020(h).
-(Eff/, Register) Authority: AS 14.30.770

-Register, 2023 EDUCATION AND EARLY DEV.
+Register 2023 EDUCATION AND EARLY DEV. reading specialist must

+(1) hold a teacher certificate issued under 4 AAC 12.305;

+(2) meet the requirements of AS 14.30.770(d)(2) and (d)(3); and semester hours of indigenous language learning and culturally responsive education, in any combination.

+(3) complete, within one year after the person's date of hire, a total of three

+(b) A reading specialist may deliver support in a distance-delivery model except that a reading specialist shall conduct a minimum of two in-person site visits each year.
+A reading specialist may provide more than two in-person site visits each year as determined by the reading specialist and the department.

+(c) In addition to the duties outlined in 14.30.770 a reading specialist shall

+(1) in partnership with school staff, create specific improvement goals with measures of interim progress for each school;

+(2) purchase intervention materials to support the improvement goals;

+(3) review staff development plans in reading for effectiveness and provide feedback; and

+(4) help design the school's daily schedule for reading, modeled after a response to intervention or multi-tiered system of support.

+(d) Reading specialists shall provide progress reports to the department on a quarterly basis, including progress on specific improvement goals in (c)(1) above.

+(e) Beginning July 1, 2023 and ending June 30, 2024, the requirements of (a)(3) of this section shall be satisfied by completing three semester hours of multicultural education or crosscultural communications as provided in AS 14.20.020(h).

+(Eff. / / , Register )

 4 AAC 06.325.
-K-3 intensive school reading improvement plan. (a) Not later than May 1 of each year, a school participating in the department reading program shall submit to the department a K-3 intensive school reading improvement plan. (b) The department shall make a K-3 intensive school reading improvement plan template available on its website. (c) The participating school shall complete the plan in partnership with the assigned department reading specialist and the plan must include (1) a description of the reading program and reading intervention services to be provided to students; (2) goals for reading improvement with measures of interim progress; (3) description of the roles and responsibilities of the school, the reading specialists, and the department; (4) description of professional development plans for district staff involved in implementing the plan; (5) description of reading improvement home supports; and (6) description of redesigned daily school schedule, as provided in AS 14.30.770(b)(2). (d) Submission of the K-3 intensive school reading improvement plan shall satisfy the requirement that a district enter into a written agreement with the department as provided in AS 14.30.770(b).
-(Eff/, Register) Authority: AS 14.30.770
+K-3 intensive school reading improvement plan. (a) Not later than May 1 of each year, a school participating in the department reading program shall submit to the department a K-3 intensive school reading improvement plan.

+(b) The department shall make a K-3 intensive school reading improvement plan template available on its website.

+(c) The participating school shall complete the plan in partnership with the assigned department reading specialist and the plan must include

+(1) a description of the reading program and reading intervention services to be provided to students;

+(2) goals for reading improvement with measures of interim progress;

+(3) description of the roles and responsibilities of the school, the reading specialists, and the department;

+(4) description of professional development plans for district staff involved in implementing the plan;

+(5) description of reading improvement home supports; and

+(6) description of redesigned daily school schedule, as provided in AS 14.30.770(b)(2).

+(d) Submission of the K-3 intensive school reading improvement plan shall satisfy the requirement that a district enter into a written agreement with the department as provided in AS 14.30.770(b).
+(Eff.//, Register )